saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 number of predictors we want to measure.
 As well, there may be interactions between these predictors that we will be unable to view using SLR.
 MLR allows us to both model and view the amalgamation of these predictors in their effects on the response variable.
-MLR from both an efficiency and relevancy perspective is much better suited to model our data as opposed to other methods.
+MLR, from both an efficiency and relevancy perspective, is much better suited to model our data as opposed to other methods.

 Our ultimate goal is to create the model which most accurately and